 Top 3 Water Softener Alternatives

 If you have read all the information above and are not convinced that a water softener is your best bet, then check out these other systems to remove hard water.

-Some of the elements that RO can remove include fluoride and chlorine.
+Some of the contaminants that RO can remove include lead, fluoride and chlorine.
 And it is the efficiency of this purification system makes it perfect for households.